PyPSA/PyPSA/doc/introduction.rst

 * static power flow (using both the full non-linear network equations and the linearised network equations)
-* linear optimal power flow (over several snapshots simultaneously for optimisation of generation and storage dispatch and the capacities of generation, storage and transmission)
+* optimal power flow with the linear network equations (over several snapshots simultaneously for optimisation of generation and storage dispatch and the capacities of generation, storage and transmission)

 It has models for: